 If you have any reminding time before dinner, spend it getting lost in the streets and soak in the medieval feel this amazing town still breathes.

 Day five – Siena – Monteriggioni – Volterra

 On day five of this Tuscany road trip, you need to get up early as you’ll be starting the day, after a good breakfast and aromatic Italian coffee, with driving to the walled town of Monteriggioni.
 The drive only takes 20 minutes and there is a big paid parking lot outside the walls with a short walk up a set of stairs to enter the gates.

 Monteriggioni might just be the smallest town in the whole of Tuscany, but that doesn’t mean it’s a grand place to visit and with its proximity to the main road it’s become a popular stopover.

 The dramatic history of the fortified town started in 1213 when it was built as a Siena defense strategy to protect the region against the Florentine.
 From the early 14th century, the Monteriggioni served as the Italian Brotherhood of Assasins’ headquarters.
 Further, the world-famous video game Assasins Creed is among other Tuscan destinations, set in Monteriggioni.

-With this history it’s hard to pass on this tiny corner of Tuscany.
-Walk through the town to the main square Piazza Roma, where you’ll find the Romanesque style church of Santa Maria Assunta.
-There are also a few restaurants where you can have lunch before continuing on your road trip through Tuscany – or you can wait until you arrive to your next destination.
+With this history, it’s hard to pass on this tiny corner of Tuscany.
+Walk through the town to the main square Piazza Roma, where you’ll find the Romanesque-style church of Santa Maria Assunta.
+There are also a few restaurants where you can have lunch before continuing on your road trip through Tuscany – or you can wait until you arrive at your next destination.

 When you’re ready to leave, you have a 45-minute drive westwards, to the bigger walled town of Volterra.